Vakore/DunderBot/README.md

 Type 'goto (player)', 'goto (x) (y) (z)', or 'goto (x) (z)' to enter pathfinding mode and go to those coordinates Type 'e' to enter generic mode.

+To show pathfinding debug particles go to line 128 of dunderPlayer-main and change 'chatParticles' to true, make sure cheats are on.

 Version - Alpha 8/6/2023

 NOTE: Not all of these files are necessary to run the bot(the 'backup' and 'old' files), as these are backups for myself.